Updated on August 20, 2024

 - Paper Trimmer

-Decorate and embellish your banner pieces however you like.
-I used my Clear Cut hexagon punch and some sparkly gold Thickers to spell out the word Happy.
+I used my Clear Cut hexagon punch and some sparkly gold Thickers to spell the word Happy.
 I attached them using an adhesive foam dot.

-Use baker’s twine or ribbon to string your banner pieces together.
-To hide your twine behind the banner begin by running the twine down towards the backside of the banner on the left.
+To hide your twine behind the banner, run the twine down towards the back of the banner on the left.
 Then, come up on the right side.

 To allow your ribbon to show on the front of the banner, start by stringing your ribbon up through the left hole and then back down to the right.